Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Numerical Methodology

 where $\rho$ and $\mathbf{v}$ are the plasma density and velocity, respectively, $\mathbf{B}$ is the magnetic field, $\mathbf{E} = - \mathbf{v} \times \mathbf{B} + \eta \mathbf{j}$ is the electric field, $\mathbf{j} = \nabla \times \mathbf{B}$ is the current density, $p = \rho c_s^2$ is the thermal pressure, $c_s$ is the isothermal sound speed, $\eta$ is the resistivity coefficient, $\mathbf{\tau} = \nu \rho \left[ \nabla \mathbf{v} + \nabla^T \mathbf{v} - \frac{2}{3} \nabla \cdot \mathbf{v} \right]$ is the viscous stress tensor, $\nu$ is the kinematic viscosity, and $\mathbf{f}$ represents the forcing term.

-To numerically solve the 2D MHD set of equations, we used the HLLD Riemann solver \citep{HLLD} with a $5^\mathrm{th}$-order Monotonicity-Preserving (MP5) reconstruction method \citep{mp5} to reconstruct the Riemann states, and a $3^\mathrm{rd}$-order 4-step Embedded Strong Stability Preserving Runge-Kutta (SSPRK) method for time advance, where the time step is controlled by both the Courant–Friedrichs–Lewy (CFL) condition and the integration error \citep[see, e.g.,][]{SSPRK324}.
+To numerically solve the 2D MHD set of equations, we used a \emph{kinetic energy preserving} and \emph{entropy stable} (KEPES) Riemann solver \citep{Derigs_etal:2018} with a $7^\mathrm{th}$-order Monotonicity-Preserving (MP7) reconstruction method \citep{mp5} to reconstruct the Riemann states, and a $3^\mathrm{rd}$-order 4-step Embedded Strong Stability Preserving Runge-Kutta (SSPRK) method for time advance, where the time step is controlled by both the Courant–Friedrichs–Lewy (CFL) condition and the integration error \citep[see, e.g.,][]{SSPRK324}.

 The code uses dimensionless equations in such a way that the strength of the magnetic field is expressed in terms of the Alfvén velocity, which is defined by the antiparallel component of the magnetic field (reconnecting field) and the unperturbed density $\rho_0 = 1$.
 All other velocities are expressed as units of the Alfvén speed, the length of the box in the $x-$direction ($L_x$) defines the unit of distance, and time is measured in units of the Alfvén time, defined as $t_A \equiv L_x/V_A$.